OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

     The Office Add-ins are listed.
 5. Choose an Office Add-in and then choose **Add**.

-Alternatively, an administrator can specify an app catalog on SharePoint by using group policy.
-For details, see the section [Using Group Policy to manage how users can install and use Office Add-ins](/previous-versions/office/office-2013-resource-kit/jj219429(v=office.15)#using-group-policy-to-manage-how-users-can-install-and-use-apps-for-office).
+Alternatively, an administrator can specify an app catalog on SharePoint by using Group Policy.
+The relevant policy settings are available in the [Administrative Template files (ADMX/ADML) for Office 365 ProPlus, Office 2019, and Office 2016](https://www.microsoft.com/download/details.aspx?id=49030) and be found under **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Security Settings\Trust Center\Trusted Catalogs**.